Learning is Ultimately the Learner’s Responsibility

 Regardless of the situation, learning is ultimately the individual’s responsibility.
 Learning will not succeed unless the individual feels a strong sense of ownership and responsibility in the process itself.
 The best forms of learning involve the complete individual, including his or her approach to personal organization and wellness.

-Learning often involves new skills, developing new behaviors.
-After many years of classroom education, it’s easy for us to take a course where all we must do is attend each meeting, take notes and pass tests — and call this learning.
+Learning often involves new skills, and developing new behaviors.
+After many years of classroom education, it’s easy for us to take a course where all we must do is attend each meeting, take notes, and pass tests — and call this learning.
 One can complete a Masters in Business Administration (MBA), but unless they’re willing to actually apply new information, they’ll most likely end up with an office full of unreferenced textbooks and a head full of data, but little knowledge and wisdom.
 For the learning process to succeed, the individual must be willing to take risks.
-Stick you neck out, including by telling the instructor when you’re confused or disappointed in the course.
+Stick your neck out, including by telling the instructor when you’re confused or disappointed in the course.
 Don’t wait until the course is over when nothing can be done about it.

 Growth Involves the Entire Learner

 If learning is to be more than collecting new information, then we must involve ourselves completely in our learning experiences.
 Unfortunately, too many development programs still operate from the assumption that the learner can somehow separate personal development from professional development.
 So we end up getting a great deal of information about finance and sales, but little help with stress and time management.
-Then, after schooling, when we enter the hectic world of management, we struggle to keep perspective and we’re plagued with self doubts.
+Then, after schooling, when we enter the hectic world of management, we struggle to keep perspective and we’re plagued with self-doubts.
 True learning involves looking at every aspect of our lives, not just what’s in our heads.
 So include courses, e.g., in Stress Management and Emotional Intelligence, in your training and development plans.

 Growth Requires Seeking Ongoing Feedback